CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

-These are the best bike computers you can buy.
-I’ve tested some in-depth, and I’ve been using others for months or even years.
-The remaining models in this selection are popular among riders worldwide.
+These are the best bike computers I’ve used.
+I’ve tested them in-depth and used some for months or even years.

-I focused on ease of use, battery life, GPS accuracy, readability, and more during my testing.
+I focused mainly on ease of use, battery life, GPS accuracy, readability, and other features during the testing.
+You will learn their pros and cons and which one to buy based on your preferences.

-If you’re new to GPS cycling computers, I’ll guide you through the essential features you should consider and help you navigate the bike computer market.
+Below, I’ll also guide you through the essential features to consider and help you navigate the bike computer market.

 You’ll also learn how bike computers differ from bike speedometers.